Linqa2/ActorCoreBluetooth/README.md

 A modern Swift Bluetooth library providing async/await APIs for CoreBluetooth using MainActor isolation.
 Built for Swift 6 with strict concurrency compliance and comprehensive logging.

+**Note: This library only supports Bluetooth Central mode** - for scanning, connecting to, and communicating with Bluetooth peripherals.
+It does not support Bluetooth Peripheral mode (advertising or acting as a peripheral).

 ## Features

 ### Core Features